befair/pushapp/README.md

-LA TUA APPLICAZIONE PER LE NOTIFICHE PUSH !
+YOUR APPLICATION TO PUSH NOTIFICATION !

+Pushapp is designed to push broadcast notifications using ACS.

 ---------------------------------------------------------------------

-App developed using Titanium
+This app has been developed using Titanium

 Appcelerator, Appcelerator Titanium and associated marks and logos are trademarks of Appcelerator, Inc.